xinjli/notes/docs/0x3-Computer-Science/0x30-Theory/0x300-Computation.md

     This language can be accepted by pushdown automaton.
 Intuively, it reads all $a$ and push them to the stack, then make a nondeterministic decision whether $i=j$ or $i=k$, then handle each case respectively.

+**Theorem** A language is context free iff some pushdown automaton recognizes it

+Basic idea of proof
+- context free $\to$ pushdown automaton: we can constrauct a pushdown automaton by first pushing the start symbol to the stack and then nondeterministicaly branching for each nonterminal rule, when the stack's top is a terminal, we match that against the input.
+If we match all nonterminals on the stack and the input perfectly, then it accepts the string.

 ## 3. Context-Sensitive Languages (Type 1)
 Grammar